 Students who enter this category will gain an understanding of the service and sacrifice of the men and women who served Australia in wars, conflicts and peacekeeping operations.

-The theme for 2022 is Causes and Consequences.
+The theme for 2022 was Causes and Consequences.
+Entries closed on 26 August 2022.

 Students are encouraged to think about events in Australia's wartime history and consider their causes and consequences.